By: Kristin Bourne

 Not too big and not too small, it's a lovely spot for starting off your experience at Tasty's or just for stopping in and having a quick tapa and cocktail.

-While the new lounge area rests in nook-style room just off of the new bar area, it is somewhat more private.
+The lounge area, on the other hand, rests in nook-style room just off of the new bar area.
+It is more private, perfect for groups.

 Tasty's Restaurant Lounge Area